doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 : Displays this usage message and exits

 ## CONFIGURATION
-See `man mpprc` for a detailed description of each of the `mpplus` configuration options in `~/.config/mpprc`.
+See *man mpprc* for a detailed description of each of the *mpplus* configuration options in *~/.config/mpprc*.

 ## EXAMPLES
 **mpplus**
-: Launches `mpcplus` music player client running in the kitty terminal emulator with mppcava spectrum visualizer running in another kitty window.
+: Launches *mpplus* in interactive mode with menu selections controlling actions rather than command line arguments

-**mpplus -i**
+**mpplus -o**
-: Launches `mpplus` in interactive mode with menu selections controlling actions rather than command line arguments
+: Launches *mpcplus* music player client and *mppcava* spectrum visualizer running in a terminal window

 **mpplus -r**
-: Launches `mpcplus` music player client running in cool-retro-term terminal emulator with mppcava spectrum visualizer running in a kitty terminal emulator window.
+: Launches *mpcplus* music player client running in cool-retro-term terminal emulator with mppcava spectrum visualizer running in a terminal emulator window.

 **mpplus -C cantata**
-: Launches `cantata` music player client running in a separate window with mppcava spectrum visualizer running in a kitty terminal emulator window.
+: Launches *cantata* music player client running in a separate window with mppcava spectrum visualizer running in a terminal emulator window.

 **mpplus -C cmus**
-: Launches the `cmus` music player client with mppcava spectrum visualizer running in a kitty terminal emulator window.
+: Launches the *cmus* music player client with mppcava spectrum visualizer running in a terminal emulator window.

 **mpplus -C mcg**
-: Launches the CoverGrid music player client (`mcg`) running in a separate window with mppcava spectrum visualizer running in a kitty terminal emulator window.
+: Launches the CoverGrid music player client (*mcg*) running in a separate window with mppcava spectrum visualizer running in a terminal emulator window.

 **mpplus -f -q -t**
-: Launches `mpcplus` music player client in fullscreen mode with mppcava spectrum visualizer in quarter-screen mode, both running in a tilix terminal emulator window.
+: Launches *mpcplus* music player client in fullscreen mode with mppcava spectrum visualizer in quarter-screen mode, both running in a tilix terminal emulator window.

 **mpplus -a -T on**
-: Launches `mpcplus` music player client and visualizer running in a tmux session displaying album cover art.
+: Launches *mpcplus* music player client and visualizer running in a tmux session displaying album cover art.

 **mpplus -M stop**
 : Stops the Music Player Daemon service and the associated MPD socket service

 **mpplus -R -T on**
-: Creates an asciinema recording of `mpcplus` music player client and visualizer running in a tmux session
+: Creates an asciinema recording of *mpcplus* music player client and visualizer running in a tmux session

 **mpplus -S -j -a**
-: Launch `mppsplash` displaying the Julia Set asciimatics animation with audio
+: Launch *mppsplash* displaying the Julia Set asciimatics animation with audio

 **mpplus -D art**
 : Download album cover art for any albums in the music library that do not already have cover art